 Safety Devices for Self-Loading Firearms

-There are two means of making the pistol drop-safe.
+There are two means of making the pistol drop-safe and preventing a negligent discharge.
 One — widely used in single-action automatic pistols — uses an extra power firing pin spring and lightweight firing pin to reduce firing pin inertia.
 The other type is the firing pin block or drop safety.
 The firing pin or striker is held in place until the trigger is fully pressed, firing the pistol and moving the firing pin block out of the way.
 Firing pin blocks are now basically universal.

 The Colt 1911 handgun had a unique combination of safety features.
-A grip safety prevented a cavalryman from shooting his own horse if the pistol were dropped.
+A grip safety, often found in single-action self-loading pistols, locks the action until the firearm is firmly grasped and the lever is depressed.
+These prevented a cavalryman from shooting his own horse if the pistol were dropped.
 And the slide-lock safety allowed carrying the pistol hammer to the rear with safety on, making for a very rapid first shot with increased accuracy.

-The slide-lock safety and grip safety were eventually complemented by firing pin blocks or extra power firing pin springs, while other handguns used safety levers that were ill-suited for personal defense.
-The Astra 600 features a safety in front of the trigger.
-And the original SIG P210 also used this type of trigger blocking safety.
+The slide-lock safety and grip safety were eventually complemented by firing pin blocks or extra power firing pin springs.
+The original SIG P210 used this type of trigger blocking safety.
 While effective, they are difficult to use quickly.

 One safety feature designed to catch the hammer from falling is the half-cock notch.
 However, this is not a safe carry position.
 The half cock notch is not strong enough and would drop the hammer if bumped hard enough.
 Never carry a single-action pistol on half cock!